therealchriswoodward/No-Fluff-Business-Question-Answered/README.md

 ## Real-Life Business Scenario:
 A company decides to run an advertisement over the course of a month.
 They come to me and ask me to find out if it made a difference in their sales.

+## What You Will See In My Notebook
+* ***Clear Communication:*** A straight to the point method for answering the question in a plain English way so stakeholders can understand without time being wasted on a flashy dashboard.

+* ***Appendix Section for Visuals:*** Not everything is relevant to the question, so these bits of information are separate but available if needed.

+* ***Detailed Explanation of My Methods:*** Explanations detailed, but still in easy-to-understand language.